 3. Repairs

 Repairs can vary from month to month.
-You will have months when your truck requires little if any repairs and others when the costs will be higher.
+You will have months when your truck requires few repairs and others when the costs will be higher.
 Still, you should budget money each month for repairs and preventive maintenance.
-Reserve a certain amount each month and save any leftover for more extensive repairs down the line.
+Reserve a certain amount each month and save any leftover for more extensive repairs.
 Contact some local repair shops to get current estimates for the most common repairs to get an idea of how much to earmark.
-You can cut down on repair costs by buying a newer truck with fewer miles on it.
+You can reduce repair costs by buying a newer truck with fewer miles on it.

 4. Marketing

-To maintain a steady stream of customers from month to month, you’ll need to invest in marketing.
-There are four major ways customers find towing services: law enforcement, referrals, motor clubs and Google.
+You’ll need to invest in marketing to maintain a steady stream of customers from month to month.
+Customers find towing services in four major ways: law enforcement, referrals, motor clubs and Google.
 You can gain some customers by networking with local law enforcement, motor clubs and repair shops, which costs relatively little.
 Still, you should expect to invest heavily in internet marketing to take advantage of customers who search for towing services online.

 While the amount can vary, your monthly marketing spending can help you maintain a strong presence on search engines and bring in steady business.
 If done right, marketing should cover itself and then some by bringing in new customers.
 Contact some marketers to see what kind of marketing investment you should be making.